brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 Once LDWS is enabled:

 1. **Find the Device IP Address:**
-   - Check your router's connected devices
-   - Use BrightAuthor:connected device discovery
+   - **Methods 1 & 2:** Check the console output after running the examples - the actual IP address will be displayed
-   - Boot the player without an SD card to see network information
+   - **Alternative methods:** Check your router's connected devices, use BrightAuthor:connected device discovery, or boot the player without an SD card to see network information

 2. **Access the Web Interface:**
-   - Open a web browser on a device connected to the same network
+   - Open a web browser on a computer / laptop connected to the same network
    - Navigate to `http://<device-ip>/` (or `http://<device-ip>:80/` for Method 3)
    - Enter the configured password when prompted

-3. **Available Features:**
-   - Device diagnostics and system information
-   - Network configuration and status
-   - Log file access and download
-   - System monitoring and performance metrics

 ## Security Considerations